xmigrate/xmigrate-docs/docs/source/architecture.rst

 Xmigrate is designed to support lift and shift migrations of server workloads.
 Currently it only supports migration of Linux servers.
 Xmigrate now supports migration of servers to AWS, Azure and GCP.
-Xmigrate works for all kind of application workload migration like web server, DB systems, ERP applications, CRM etc.
+Xmigrate works for all kind of application workload migration like web server, DB systems, ERP applications, CRM applications, CMS etc.

 High level design
 -----------------